travis-ci/docs-travis-ci-com/blog/_posts/2013-11-18-upcoming-build-environment-updates.md

   code.

-### Updates to the pre-installed database services
+### Updates to the pre-installed database services and tools

 - Support for **PostgreSQL 9.1, 9.2, and 9.3**.
 You can select the version that's running in your build environment in your [.travis.yml](/docs/user/addons/#PostgreSQL).